Adamsky94/European_Motor_Museums/README.md

 - Opera Browser
 - Mozilla Firefox on Galaxy S9 setting

-Used online autoprefixer for maximum browser compatibility - https://autoprefixer.github.io/
+Used online [autoprefixer](https://autoprefixer.github.io/) for maximum browser compatibility

-Used online code formatter to achieve optimal syntax - https://webformatter.com/
+Used online [code formatter](https://webformatter.com/) to achieve optimal syntax

-Used online image compressor for achieving the fastest image loading times from the server - https://imagecompressor.com/ and https://tinypng.com/
+Used online [image compressor](https://imagecompressor.com/) and [TinyPNG](https://tinypng.com/) for achieving the fastest image loading times from the server

-Used online image editor when I had to change the opacity on an image: https://www.lunapic.com
+Used online [image editor](https://www.lunapic.com) when I had to change the opacity on an image

 <img src="./assets/images/readme_img/resp2.png" />